Home » DIY » Homemade Sugar Scrub

-side angle view of edible sugar body scrub in a glass mason jar with wooden spoon.
+side angle view of sugar scrub in a jar with wooden spoon and items surrounding.

-I want to share with you how easy it is to make your own sugar scrub from scratch with simple ingredients that will leave your skin glowing, soft, and supple!
+I want to share with you how easy it is to make your own exfoliating scrub from scratch with simple ingredients that you probably already have in your pantry.
+It’s a budget-friendly way to get spa-worthy results, better than expensive store-bought scrubs, and will leave your skin glowing, soft, and supple!

-1. Smoother, softer skin: Regular use of sugar body scrubs can help to remove dead skin cells, revealing smoother, softer skin.
+• Smoother, softer skin: Regular use helps to remove dead skin cells, revealing smoother, softer skin.

-2. Improved skin texture: Sugar scrubs can help to improve skin texture by unclogging pores and removing impurities.
+• Improved skin texture: Exfoliating can help to improve skin texture by unclogging pores and removing impurities.

-3. Enhanced skin hydration: The moisturizing base of sugar body scrubs helps to hydrate and nourish the skin, leaving it feeling soft and supple.
+• Enhanced skin hydration: The oil’s moisturizing effect helps to hydrate and nourish the skin, leaving it feeling soft and supple.

-4. Brighter skin tone: With regular use, they can help promote cell turnover, which can lead to a brighter, more even skin tone.
+• Brighter skin tone: Scrubs can help promote cell turnover, which can lead to a brighter, more even skin tone.

-Get your glow on & feel the difference after the first use!
+Get your glow on and feel the difference after the first use!

 What Kind of Sugar Can I Use?

-• Brown sugar is the least abrasive making it a good choice for sensitive skin and facial scrubs.
+• Pure cane brown sugar is the least abrasive making it a good choice for sensitive skin and facial scrubs.
 Since it is the gentlest, a brown sugar scrub can be used up to 4 times a week.

 • Pure cane sugar (unrefined white) is good for all skin types and contains essential nutrients to feed the skin.
 It can be used 2 – 3 times per week.